Discover Jesus \ Group \Pharisees

 Tag

-Active from 500 to 70 CE, Pharisees guarded Jewish oral law.
+Active from 500 BCE to 70 CE, Pharisees guarded Jewish oral law.
 Known for strict adherence to these laws, they opposed Jesus, viewing him as a threat to their authority.
 Jesus criticized their rigid approach, emphasizing love and compassion.

 Pharisees were religious scholars and guardians of Jewish oral law from around 500 to 70 CE.
 Their origin can be traced back to Moses who, according to Pharisees, established both oral and written Jewish law.
 In some ways, they were the progressive group among the priestly class, having adopted many teachings that were not in the Hebrew scriptures, such as belief in the resurrection of the dead.